 Let me introduce myself as well as this course.

 The most important question first: What is Angular 2?
 This lecture will give you an overview what Angular 2 actually is, why you would use it and what its advantages are.

-Enough theory for now, let’s create an Angular 2 app!
+Time to get started, let’s create an Angular 2 project and our first app!

 Don’t want to use the CLI or got problems with it?
 Try this project.